HumanCellAtlas/metadata-schema/docs/committers.md

 **Contributor**

 - Does not have commit/merge privileges to metadata-schema repo
-- Suggests changes to the metadata standard (email/issue/PR)
+- Suggests changes to the metadata standard (email/GitHub issue/PR)
 - Reviews PRs

 **Committer**

 - Has commit/merge privileges to the metadata-schema repo
 - Turns update requests into GitHub issues
-- Is assigned to GitHub issues by Committer
+- Is assigned to GitHub issues by himself/herself or another Committer
 - Makes changes/PRs
-- Announces PRs to community
+- Announces PRs to community (Slack/mailing list)
 - Reviews PRs
 - Merges PRs